Waitress Resume Format

 Work Experience

-This is the vital section.
-List your jobs in reverse chronological order.
-For each position, specify employer name, job title, dates worked, and write 4–6 concise bullet points starting with action verbs.
-Quantify achievements when possible.
+The most important section.
+Use reverse chronological order.
+For each job, list employer name, job title, dates, and 4–6 bullet points starting with strong action verbs.
+Use numbers to quantify achievements when possible.

 Example